 - Remove the dish from oven and let rest for 10 minutes or so before serving.

-To make the dish even quicker, you can start boiling the potatoes when you're making the minced beef filling.
 I like to boil my potatoes with the skin on, because it's much easier to peel off the skin after the potatoes have been boiled.
 This is just a personal preference, so you can either peel the potatoes before boiling, or after boiling.
 Whichever you find easier.